 My youngest border collie, Oz, has been (and continues to be) my greatest teacher.
-Oz, who has Generalized Anxiety Disorder and sound sensitivity, has worked through more fears in his first two years of life than all of my dogs combined.
+Oz, who has Generalized Anxiety Disorder, sound sensitivity and epilepsy, has worked through more fears in his first two years of life than all of my dogs combined.

 Through his sometimes arduous behavior modification, Oz has taught me most about resilience and optimism, gaining confidence every day in the ever-less-scary world, always with a smile on his face.
 With trust and consent always at the forefront of our work, he has gone from fleeing from cars and panicking at the sight of a dog to genuinely enjoying walks in NYC and reveling at the chance to meet strange dogs on CT hiking trails.
 His deep love and ever-growing bravery has most shaped me into the dog trainer I am today.

-I am a member of the APDT and am fully insured.
+I am a member of the APDT, a Certified Control Unleashed Instructor, and am fully insured.

 SO WHY DOES ALL OF THIS MATTER?

-My experience with each of my dogs, as well as countless clients, means I am ready to help with any problem you may encounter with your own dog.
+My experience and success with each of my dogs, as well as countless clients, means I am ready to help with any problem you may encounter with your own dog.

-Whether it’s loose leash walking and polite door manners, leash aggression and anxiety on walks, or anywhere in between, I have the experience and confidence to solve your problems and give you the calm, relaxing relationship you’re looking for with your dog.
+Whether it’s loose leash walking and polite door manners, leash reactivity, general anxiety, dog-directed aggression, or anywhere in between, I have the experience and confidence to solve your problems and give you the calm, relaxing relationship you’re looking for with your dog.